Ukraine crisis latest: US relocating embassy from Kyiv | DW | 14.02.2022

 "The path for diplomacy remains available if Russia chooses to engage in good faith ...
 We look forward to returning our staff to the Embassy as soon as conditions permit," he added.

-The US has been recently warning that a Russian invasion of Ukraine is imminent, citing intelligence reports.
+The US has recently warned that a Russian invasion of Ukraine could be imminent, citing intelligence reports.

 Russia has amassed some 130,000 troops and large quantities of military equipment at its border with Ukraine, prompting fears in its neighbor and Western nations that it might be planning an invasion in the near future.